luxonis/depthai-python/docs/source/references/python_nodes.rst

     Output where the data received from the host is being sent

+  **Methods**

-  .. function:: setStreamName()
+  .. function:: setStreamName(name: string)

     Sets the stream name, needed for :func:`getInputQueue` to transfer data to it.

-  .. function:: setMaxDataSize()
+  .. function:: setMaxDataSize(maxDataSize: int)

-  .. function:: setNumFrames()
+  .. function:: setNumFrames(numFrames: int)

 .. class:: XLinkOut
   :canonical: depthai.XLinkOut

-  Represents an XLink stream of data from host into device
+  Represents an XLink stream of data from device into host

-  **Outputs**
+  **Inputs**

   .. attribute:: input

-    Output where the data received from the host is being sent
+    Input which receives the data and send it to host

-  .. function:: setStreamName()
+  .. function:: setStreamName(name: string)

-    Sets the stream name, needed for :func:`getInputQueue` to transfer data to it.
+    Sets the stream name, needed for :func:`getOutputQueue` to transfer data from it.

-  .. function:: setFpsLimit()
+  .. function:: setFpsLimit(fps: float)

+    Limits the stream throughput

 .. class:: ColorCamera